christiansimonis/CRISP-DM-AI-tutorial/README.md

 Following steps are discussed and supported with methods, tools or visualizations:

-* Business Understanding
+* Business understanding

+* Data understanding

-* Data Understanding
+* Data preparation

 * Modelling